RetGal/Dayon/README.md

 - easy setup
 - no router or network configuration needed on the assisted side
 - friendly user interface
+- assistant and assisted functionality in one packet
 - cross-platform
 - open source
 - free